MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 ## Discover AI Builder templates in Teams

-1. Go to your Teams app or [Teams web](https://teams.microsoft.com).
+- Go to your Teams app or [Teams web](https://teams.microsoft.com).

-3. Select the **Apps** icon on the bottom left.
+- Select the **Apps** icon on the bottom left.

-5. Look for the app named **Power Automate** and install it.
+- Look for the app named **Power Automate** and install it.
 The app appears on the left menu of Teams.

   You can pin the app to keep it there when you reopen Teams.

-3. Select the Power Automate app, and then select the **Create** tab.
+- Select the Power Automate app, and then select the **Create** tab.

   From there you can search for the AI Builder templates listed in the next section in this article.

 > [!div class="mx-imgBorder"]
 > ![Templates list](media/templates-list.png "Templates list")

 ## Create a flow from a template
-From the list of AI Builder templates, choose the one that fits the most to your need.
+From the list of AI Builder templates, choose the one that fits you need the most.
 If you don't have [Microsoft Dataverse](https://docs.microsoft.com/powerapps/maker/data-platform/data-platform-intro), you will see the following dialog:

 > [!div class="mx-imgBorder"]
 > ![No Dataverse list](media/no-dataverse.png "No Dataverse action")